Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 Your body needs energy for:

--
+- breathing

--
+- movement

--
+- digestion

-brain activity
+- brain activity

-muscle repair
+- muscle repair

-This process is known as the fat burning process.
+This process is known as the fat-burning process.

 The Fat Burning Process

-Fat burning happens in several stages.
+Fat burning occurs in several stages:

-Fat is released from fat cells.
+- Fat is released from fat cells.

-Fat enters the bloodstream.
+- Fat enters the bloodstream.

-Fat is transported to cells.
+- Fat is transported to cells.

-Fat is burned for energy.
+- Fat is burned for energy.

 The Role of Metabolism in Fat Loss